Catherine Howard: Early life

-If Cardinal Wolsey did assist the family in response to the letter written in 1527, which there is little evidence of, the funds arrived piecemeal and were probably not enough.
-The lowest point for the family came between 1524 and 1531, the period which roughly corresponds with Catherine Howard's birth and early years.
-The image this paints is of a girl likely neglected and potentially unwanted, as her birth meant a future dowry to come up with money for.
-Generally, Catherine's young life was filled with uncertainty and instability, so it is understandable as to why she has been often described as barely literate and generally unlearned.
-She clearly was not a high priority for her father, still less her education and future prospects.
-In 1531, help came to Catherine indirectly through the intervention of her cousin and soon-to-be queen, Anne Boleyn, whom Edmund approached regarding a position; he was assigned to be the Comptroller at Calais.
+If Cardinal Wolsey did assist the family in response to the 1527 letter, for which there is little evidence, the funds arrived piecemeal and were probably insufficient.
+The lowest point for the family came between 1524 and 1531, the period that roughly corresponds with Catherine's birth and early years.
+This suggests a girl likely neglected and potentially unwanted, as her birth meant a future dowry to fund.
+Generally, Catherine's early life was filled with uncertainty and instability, which explains why she has often been described as barely literate and generally unlearned.
+She was clearly not a priority for her father, still less her education and future prospects.
+In 1531, help came indirectly through her cousin and soon-to-be queen, Anne Boleyn, whom Edmund approached for a position; he was appointed Comptroller at Calais.

-Whether due to her mother Joyce's death in about 1528, her family's financial problems, or Catherine nearing the age suitable for wardship, Catherine's family was broken up in 1531, when she was about 8 years of age.
-Two of her older half-sisters were married off, and both Catherine and her brother Henry were sent to be wards of Agnes Howard, her step-grandmother and the Dowager Duchess of Norfolk.
-The duchess managed large households at Chesworth House in Horsham, Sussex, and at Norfolk House in Lambeth where dozens of attendants, along with her many wards—usually the children of aristocratic but poor relatives—resided.
-While sending young children to be educated and trained in aristocratic households was common among European nobles at the time, supervision at both Chesworth House and Lambeth was apparently lax.
+Whether due to her mother Joyce's death in about 1528, the family's financial problems, or Catherine's nearing the age suitable for wardship, the Howard household was broken up in 1531, when she was about eight.
+Two of her older half-sisters were married, and Catherine and her brother Henry were sent to be wards to Agnes Howard, her step-grandmother and the Dowager Duchess of Norfolk.
+The duchess managed large households at Chesworth House in Horsham, Sussex, and at Norfolk House in Lambeth where dozens of attendants and many wards – usually the children of aristocratic but poor relatives – resided.
+Sending children to be educated in aristocratic households was common among European nobles, but supervision at both Chesworth House and Lambeth was apparently lax.
 The Dowager Duchess was often at Court and seems to have had little direct involvement in the upbringing of her wards and young female attendants.

-In the Duchess's household at Horsham, in around 1536, Catherine began music lessons with two teachers, one of whom was Henry Mannox, and they began a relationship.
+At Horsham, in about 1536, Catherine began music lessons with two teachers, one of whom was Henry Mannox, and they began a relationship.
 Mannox's exact age at the time is unknown.
-It has recently been stated that he was in his late thirties, perhaps 36, but this is not supported by Catherine's biographers.
-Evidence exists that Mannox was not yet married, and it would have been highly unusual for someone from his background at the time to not be married by his mid-thirties.
-He married sometime in the late 1530s, perhaps in 1539, and there is also some evidence that he was the same age as two other men serving in the household, including his cousin Edward Waldegrave, who was in his late teens or early twenties between 1536 and 1538.
-This evidence indicates that Mannox too was in his early to mid-twenties in 1536.
+It has been suggested that he was in his late thirties, perhaps 36, but this is not supported by Catherine's biographers.
+Evidence shows that Mannox was not yet married, and it would have been unusual for someone of his background to remain unmarried into his mid-thirties.
+He married in the late 1530s, perhaps in 1539, and there is evidence that he was the same age as two other men serving in the household, including his cousin Edward Waldegrave, who was in his late teens or early twenties between 1536 and 1538.
+This suggests that Mannox was also in his early to mid-twenties in 1536.